 We found 7 allergist/immunologists who accept Child Health Plus near Yorktown Heights, NY.

-Dr. John County practices allergy & immunology in Sleepy Hollow, NY.
-Dr. County's hospital/clinic affiliations include Phelps Memorial Hospital Center, ENT and Allergy Associates, and Phelps Memorial Hospital Association.
-He attended Case Western Reserve University School of Medicine.
-He trained at UH Rainbow Babies & Children's Hospital and Duke University Medical Center for residency.
+Dr. John County's area of specialization is allergy & immunology.
+He is professionally affiliated with Phelps Memorial Hospital Center, ENT and Allergy Associates, and Phelps Memorial Hospital Association.
+He attended Case Western Reserve University School of Medicine and subsequently trained at UH Rainbow Babies & Children's Hospital and Duke University Medical Center for residency.
 Dr. County is in-network for POMCO, HealthSmart, and Viant, as well as other insurance carriers.

 Clinical interests: Asthma